TheXHalferX/Password-Flipper/README.md

 	- Everything above: e
 - Hit "Return" again
 - Generated files will appear in your Downloads folder in folder "Passwords"

+Then just put totp.conf in "autenticator" folder on your Flipper's microSD and don't forget to set your time zone and PIN when first launching the Autenticator app.
+What to do with the rest of files generated decide for yourself!